Ground (film)

-Ground is an Indian Telugu language sports drama independent film directed and produced by Suraj in his directorial debut.
+Ground is a 2024 Indian Telugu language independent sports drama film directed and produced by Suraj in his directorial debut.
 It stars newcomers Harinath, Tejaswini and Suman.
 The story was written by Vijay Gattu, film score was composed by Bhaskar Appalla, and cinematography was done by Jaheer Basha.

 Plot

 This is the story of a group of teenage boys who play cricket in the ground every Sunday.
 Hari and Teju are in love with each other, and Hari is mad about playing cricket.
 One day when Hari and his group of friends go to the ground to play cricket, they get into an argument with another group of boys playing nearby.
 The arguments escalate to Hari making his team agree to play a bet cricket match with the opposite team.
 The story unfolds to show whether Hari's team won the bet match or not, and how it affected his love story with Teju.